dariusz-wozniak/dariuszwozniak.net/src/pages/articles/2019-09-04-mockowanie-out/index.md

             n = Mock.Of<INumber>(num => num.Int32 == 456);
             return true;
         }));

+    // Act:
-    // We can try to test our now...: var tryGet = numberConverter.TryParse("any number", out var number);
+    var tryGet = numberConverter.TryParse("any number", out var number);

-    // ...and check if values are properly set:
+    // Assert that values are properly set:
     Assert.That(tryGet, Is.True);
     Assert.That(number.Int32, Is.EqualTo(456));
 }